 Order from your source and ship to your buyer. freepik.com

-Tools like DSM’s Semi-auto orders and the auto-ordering system can help to speed these things up.
+Tools like DSM’s Semi-auto orders and the auto-ordering system can help to speed these things up and help to do a dropshipping store more automated.
 Don’t keep those orders waiting because you have no guarantees that the price and availability will remain the same as per the time of the sale, and there’s also the shipping issue – you must keep to your word and deliver on time for both your buyer reviews sake as well as your stores’ rating.

 Servicing your customers